arvydas/blinkstick-python/README.rst

       -s SERIAL, --serial=SERIAL
                             select device by serial number.
 If unspecified, action will be performed on all BlinkSticks.
+      --inverse             control BlinkSticks in inverse mode
       --set-color=COLOR     set the color for the device.
 The value can either be a named color, hex value, 'random' or 'off'.
                             CSS color names are defined
                             http://www.w3.org/TR/css3-color/ e.g. red, green,
                             blue.Specify color using hexadecimal color value e.g.
                             '#FF3366'
+      --duration=DURATION   Set duration of transition in milliseconds (use with --morph and --pulse).
+      --delay=DELAY         Set time in milliseconds to light LED for (use with --blink).
+      --repeats=REPEATS     Number of repetitions (use with --blink and --pulse).
+      --blink               Blink LED (requires --set-color, and optionally --delay)
+      --pulse               Pulse LED (requires --set-color, and optionally --duration).
+      --morph               Morph to specified color (requires --set-color, and optionally --duration).
       --set-infoblock1=INFOBLOCK1
                             set the first info block for the device.
       --set-infoblock2=INFOBLOCK2